-Christmas is fast approaching, and that means gifts and Christmas parties - or gifts at least.
-Every year around this time, however, we find that a lot of companies are unsure about VAT and tax rules in connection with the joys of Christmas.
+Christmas is fast approaching, and that means gifts and Christmas parties.
+Every year around this time, however, we find that a lot of companies are unsure about Danish VAT and tax rules in connection with the joys of Christmas.

 What are the rules for employee Christmas gifts?
 Are Christmas gifts for employees tax deductible?
 What about gifts for customers?
 What rules apply to the Christmas party (when once again relevant), and does it make a difference if spouses are invited?
 This article will give you a quick overview of the rules.